omegaui/dynamic-database/README.md

 So, All you need is either the source code or the tiny [precompiled-jar](https://raw.githubusercontent.com/omegaui/dynamic-database/master/bin/dynamic-database.jar)

+# Required Java Version
+If you want to use this library through the **jar** then you need to have at least **17** as the compilation level.

+Simply, you need java 17 if you want to use this library through the **jar**.

 ## How it works

 Let's first understand **how it works**,